2018 Six Nations Championship squads: Call-ups

-On 25 January, Rhys Webb was ruled out of the Championship due to injury, Tomos Williams replaced Webb in the squad.
+On 25 January, Rhys Webb was ruled out of the competition due to injury, Tomos Williams replaced Webb in the squad.

-On 1 February, Scott Baldwin was released from the squad due to injury, ruling him out of the whole Championship.
+On 1 February, Scott Baldwin was released from the squad due to injury, ruling him out of the whole tournament.
 Ryan Elias was added as his replacement.

 On 6 March, Rhodri Jones was drafted into the squad as an injury replacement for Wyn Jones.